 The Board has a Diversity Policy, which clarifies the Company's commitment to identifying and considering women for its Board and in senior officer positions.
-Upon adoption of the Diversity Policy, Denison set targets of at least maintaining its current level of female representation among directors and senior officers.
+Each year, the Board adopts targets under the Diversity Policy.
 The CGN Committee reviews the targets each year and measures and reports to the Board on the Company's annual and cumulative progress in achieving the Diversity Policy targets for representation of women within Denison.
+In 2023, the target was to (i) at least maintain the current level of female representation among the Company's directors and senior officers (each at 33.3% when the target was set), and (ii) as turnover occurs, consider gender diversity as a key factor in the nomination and hiring process for new directors and officers, respectively.